babel/babel/doc/differences.md

 directly to a runtime, like other transpilers, 6to5 maps directly to the equivalent ES5.

-Sometimes there are little things that 6to5 needs
+Sometimes there are little inline functions that 6to5 needs.
+These are placed at the top of your file much like coffee-script does.
+If these are bother you then you can use the [optional runtime](optional-runtime.md).
+We promise that these inline functions will never be significant and will always be used as little as possible.

 ## Comparison to other transpilers